-This rich dense Pound Cake with Strawberry Sauce is a classic dessert that will satisfy your sweet tooth!
+This rich Pound Cake with Strawberries is a classic dessert that will satisfy your sweet tooth!
 Fresh fruit and a dollop of whipped topping adds extra yumminess!

 - 2 sticks (1/2 pound) unsalted butter, room temperature

 - 3/4 cup buttermilk, room temperature

 The batter is enough to make two standard loafs (8 1/4 x 4 1/2) or a large bundt cake.
 I used a small bundt pan (7 inch) and loaf pan (9 x 4).

 Amount Per Serving: Calories: 357Total Fat: 5gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 101mgSodium: 245mgCarbohydrates: 70gFiber: 1gSugar: 41gProtein: 8g

 Please note that the nutritional information provided are guidelines and may vary based on the brand of products used.
 For your specific nutritional goals use My Fitness Pal or Verywell Fit recipe calculators.
 All content within this site is not intended as medical diagnosis or treatment and should not be considered a substitute for professional medical expertise.

 Have a great week and don’t forget to check out and “Like” my new Facebook page, The Foodie Affair.
 Thanks a bunch!